xhdlphzr/FranxAI/CONTRIBUTING.md

 # Contribution Guide
 Thank you for your interest in FranxAgent!
-We welcome all forms of contributions, including new features, tool plugins, skills, documentation improvements, bug reports, and more.
-Please follow the processes and specifications below to ensure smooth collaboration.
+We welcome all forms of contributions, including new features, tool plugins, **skills**, documentation improvements, bug reports, and more.
+To ensure smooth collaboration, please follow the processes and standards below.

 ---

 ## 📦 Tool Contribution (Most Common)

-If you want to add a new tool to FranxAgent (such as `weather`, `calc`, etc.), please follow these steps:
+If you wish to add a new tool to FranxAgent (such as `weather`, `calc`, etc.), please follow these steps:

 ### 1. Fork the Repository
-- Visit the [FranxAgent Repository](sslocal://flow/file_open?url=https%3A%2F%2Fgithub.com%2Fxhdlphzr%2FFranxAgent&flow_extra=eyJsaW5rX3R5cGUiOiJjb2RlX2ludGVycHJldGVyIn0=) and click the **Fork** button in the upper right corner to copy the repository to your GitHub account.
+- Visit the [FranxAgent Repository](https://github.com/xhdlphzr/FranxAgent) and click **Fork** in the top-right corner to copy the repository to your GitHub account.

 ### 2. Clone Your Fork Locally
 ```bash